Rational Homotopy Equivalence: Preliminaries on simplicial sets with effective homology

 If $P$ is a simplicial set equipped with effective homology and $f\colon P\to K(\pi,n+1)$ is computable, then the pullback $Q$ of $\delta\colon E(\pi,n)\to K(\pi,n+1)$ along $f$ can be equipped with effective homology. \end{prop}

-In \cite{poly}, Section 4 it has been described the algorithmic construction of a standard Postnikov tower for any simply connected simplicial set with effective homology.
-A shorter summarization of the construction can also be found in \cite{MS2}, Section 3.
+In \cite{poly}, Section 4, one can find the algorithmic construction of a standard Postnikov tower for any simply connected simplicial set with effective homology.
+A shorter summary of the construction can also be found in \cite{MS2}, Section 3.
 Due to the previous proposition, the constructed Postnikov stages have effective homology.
 The Postnikov tower obtained by the construction is called effective.